-Among his recent matters, Mr. Schneider has represented private equity funds and large corporate clients and financial institutions in the following matters:
+Among his recent matters, George has represented private equity funds and large corporate clients and financial institutions in the following matters:

 - More than fifty lawsuits filed by individual borrowers challenging a wide variety of mortgage lending practices, from origination, to servicing, to loan modification, to foreclosure in several different states.
-Mr. Schneider resolved or succeeded in dismissing virtually all of the lawsuits.
-As part of his representation, Mr. Schneider successfully briefed and argued an appeal at the First Circuit Court of Appeals, after winning summary judgment at the district court level.
+George resolved or succeeded in dismissing virtually all of the lawsuits.
+As part of his representation, George successfully briefed and argued an appeal at the First Circuit Court of Appeals, after winning summary judgment at the district court level

 - Dozens of similar lawsuits filed in the District of Rhode Island by individual borrowers challenging the role of MERS in the foreclosure process, which were ordered into a mediation program before a special master.
-Mr. Schneider worked as part of a team to successfully resolve the lawsuits through the special master process or cause the lawsuits to be dismissed at the pleadings stage.
+George worked as part of a team to successfully resolve the lawsuits through the special master process or cause the lawsuits to be dismissed at the pleadings stage

 - Lawsuits filed by municipalities alleging violations of the Fair Housing Act resulting from allegedly discriminatory lending practices.